Introduction to the future of food safety by FAO

 A way forward

-Therefore, it is critical that food supply chains and regulatory institutions are better prepared to react to the rising implications of climate change on food safety.
+Therefore, it is that food supply chains and regulatory institutions are better prepared to react to the rising implications of climate change on food safety.
 Some critical components for preventing and controlling foodborne outbreaks, especially in climate-vulnerable countries are extensive early warning systems, monitoring, and surveillance techniques.

 Changing consumer preferences

 Consumer behavior is changing as a result of a variety of issues.
 Some include climate change, a focus on improving health, environmental sustainability, and rising incomes.
-Additionally, there may also be food safety issues that come along with these changes.
+Additionally, there may also be food safety issues that come along with these .

 Food safety implications